 Curiosity about the world, and a willingness to understand the society we live in.
 You will want to know more about the world, while being open to having your perceptions and experiences of it challenged by other knowledge and ideas.
 Be ready to explore various points of veiw about ethnicity, class and gender.

-All examination at end of year 13 with 3 X 2 hour papers on the full content, picked from any area of the course.
+All examination at end of Year 13 with 3 x 2 hour papers on the full content, picked from any area of the course.

-The exam board can choose from any area of the course within the specification and students will be given full preparation and practice to anticipate this across the range of topics.
+The exam board can choose from any area of the course within the specification and you will be given full preparation and practice to anticipate this across the range of topics.
 Full exam skills will be embedded throughout.

-Students will be given a full breakdown on exam structure over the two years which will be reinforced and revisited; students should be fully aware of the expectations of each exam.
+You will be given a full breakdown on exam structure over the two years which will be reinforced and revisited; students should be fully aware of the expectations of each exam.

 WHAT DO OUR STUDENTS SAY:

 “Sociology is a subject that links closely with current affairs and gives you the opportunity to become knowledgeable in a range of political and sociological views, as well as forming your own opinions.
 I have thoroughly enjoyed the course as it has made me reconsider the aspects of society I previously took for granted.
 In particular, I am enjoying media as it includes interesting case studies and is extremely relevant for the times we are living in, making me rethink the provenance of the articles I read online.” – Former student